TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Since precise estimation of heap memory is difficult, there is a heap monitor thread running in the background.
 If the total heap as seen by JVM (and not SnappyUnifiedMemoryManager) exceeds `critical-heap-percentage` the database engine starts canceling jobs and queries and a LowMemoryException is reported.
 This also is an indication of heap pressure on the system.

 ### Heap Execution Pool:
-During query execution or while running a spark job, all temporary object allocations come our of this pool.
+During query execution or while running a spark job, all temporary object allocations come out of this pool.
 For instance, queries like HashJoin and aggregate queries creates expensive in memory maps.
 This pool is used to allocate such memory.

-At start, each of the two pools is assigned a fraction of the available memory.
+At the start, each of the two pools is assigned a fraction of the available memory.
 While this fraction is allocated, SnappyData allows each pool to "balloon" into the other if capacity is available subject to following rules:

 TODO: review these rules.
 Correct the verbiage - Jags